Missouri Sports Betting: When and How to Bet Legally

 BetMGM is everywhere in the sports betting scene, so it's almost a deadbolt lock they'll touch down in Missouri.
 When they set up shop, expect offerings tailored around local teams.
 That's how BetMGM rolls — whipping up special bets and promos for teams like the Chiefs and Cardinals, something you won’t find elsewhere.

-Currently, they're offering newbies a $1,500 refund in bonus bets if that first wager doesn't pan out.
+Currently, they're offering newbies a $1,500 refund for your first bet offer if that first wager doesn't pan out, plus $50 in bonus bets.
 And it doesn't stop there.
 They keep the ball rolling with free contests, challenges, and referral bonuses.

 You’ll find odds on 20+ sports at BetMGM.
 For those keen on more niche action, they're a top pick.
 Think sports like ski jumping, alpine skiing, and Gaelic games — all in BetMGM's wheelhouse.